How to Develop a Custom Server

 Silverlight extensibility:

-• UFT One 2022 and later: Following the discontinuance of the Silverlight development framework, UFT One no longer supports the Silverlight Add-in out of the box.
+UFT One 2022 and later: Following the discontinuance of the Silverlight development framework, UFT One no longer supports the Silverlight Add-in by default.

 If you need to use and extend the Silverlight Add-in, contact OpenText Support.